 Why do I need an Australian Business Number (ABN)?

 Anyone who starts a business – including sole traders – is entitled to have a Australian Business Number (ABN).
-By applying for an ABN, you’re registered for GST and able to apply for other business registrations.
+By applying for an ABN, you’re also able to register for GST and able to apply for other business registrations.
 It also, potentially, makes it easier for you to get a home loan.

 As you are a borrower who is self-employed, your lender might have trouble assessing your finances.
 This is why they need an ABN to prove that you’re working and collecting a steady stream of income.